 \paragraph{Learning with LLM generated rationales.} Today's LLMs are capable of explaining their predictions by generating high-quality reasoning steps~\citep{wei2022chain,kojima2022large}.
 These reasoning steps have been used to augment input prompts to LLMs, improving their few-shot or zero-shot performance~\citep{wei2022chain,kojima2022large,wang2022self}; reasoning steps have also been used as additional finetuning data ``self-improve'' LLMs~\citep{zelikman2022star,huang2022large}.
 Unfortunately, regardless of how LLMs are improved, their large size limits their utility in most test-time applications.

 By contrast, we leverage generated rationales as informative supervision to train smaller task-specific models, i.e.~models that can be deployed without incurring large computation or memory costs.
-In the past few months, three concurrent works have also proposed a similar idea to ours -- that of using extracted rationales as supervision~\citep{wang2022pinto,ho2022large,magister2022teaching}.
+Several concurrent works have also proposed a similar idea to ours -- that of using extracted rationales as supervision~\citep{wang2022pinto,ho2022large,magister2022teaching,li2023symbolic}.
 Amongst them, PINTO~\citep{wang2022pinto} relies on an LLM to generate rationales at test-time, and thus does not fully solve deployment challenges.
 Compared with~\citet{ho2022large} and \citet{magister2022teaching}, we go beyond their experiments to provide a granular study by varying training dataset size, exploring downstream model sizes, and demonstrating the effectiveness of our method on fully unlabeled datasets.